HTTPayer/GLUSD/README.md

 **GLUSD**: Users mint GLUSD by depositing USDC at the current exchange rate.
 The exchange rate increases when x402 service revenue is deposited, creating yield for all holders.

-**RevenueSplitter**: Each x402 service (storage, compute, broker) has its own splitter that distributes revenue to configured recipients, including the GLUSD vault.
+**RevenueSplitter**: Each x402 service (storage, compute) has its own splitter that distributes revenue to configured recipients, including the GLUSD vault.

 ## Development